enasequence/read_docs/cli_02.md

 ## Ignoring validation errors

-In specific cases, the helpdesk (datasubs@ebi.ac.uk) may allow some genome assembly validation errors to be ignored.
+In specific cases, the helpdesk may allow some genome assembly validation errors to be ignored.
+This will be done at the discretion of the curation team, and can be requested with an email to datasubs@ebi.ac.uk .
 The following errors can be ignored for specific submission accounts and assembly names:

 Since Webin 1.7.0: